 Oops, your email wasn't received?
 It can happen to the best of us, thankfully in 99.99% of cases, this can be resolved fairly easily.
-A first step to take would be to check the deliverability settings in your account.

 We've compiled the following steps in order of things you can do yourself to getting assistance from your IT team to troubleshoot further so you can get back on your marketing bike!